tinue/apa102-pi/README.md

 - Update your installation (`sudo apt update && sudo apt -y upgrade`).
 - Install packages: `sudo apt install -y python3-pip python3-rpi.gpio`
 - Activate SPI: `sudo raspi-config`; Go to "Interfacing Options"; Go to "SPI"; Enable SPI;
 While you are at it: Do change the default password!
-Exit exit the tool and reboot
+Exit the tool and reboot.

 ## Use the APA102 project as a library
 The library was originally built as an educational piece of software.
 It shows how the protocol for APA102 LEDs works.
 Most of this is explained in the form of comments in the source code.
-If you are interested in this, then follow up with the next chapter.
+If you are interested in this, then follow up with the chapter after this one.
 If all you need is the library itself for your own projects, then this chapter is enough to get you started.

 Install the library like this: `sudo pip3 install apa102-pi`.
-This will install the library and it's dependencies for all users.
+This will install the library, and its dependencies for all users.

 To verify the installation, download the test script from Github:
 `curl https://raw.githubusercontent.com/tinue/apa102-pi/master/runcolorcycle.py -o runcolorcycle.py`.